YellowGregs/manytoon-scrapper/README.md

-# manytoon-scrapper
+# Manytoon-Scrapper

-A fun project for scraping manga images from Manytoon.
+A fun project for scraping manga images and details from Manytoon.

 ## Bug Fixes

 - Fixed an issue where the `/api/image` endpoint returned an "Invalid image URL" error when processing certain image URLs.
-The error was due to incorrect validation of the image URL format, which has now been corrected to properly handle valid URLs from Manytoon.
+This was due to incorrect URL validation, which has now been corrected to properly handle valid URLs from Manytoon.

 ## Endpoints